userbradley/documentation.breadnet.co.uk/docs/kb/cloud/cloud-init.md

-Hopefully if you're reading this then we're on an adventure to dementia!
+Hopefully if you're reading this then we're on an adventure!